eegg/school-policies-and-procedures/admissions.rst

 The first visit
 ^^^^^^^^^^^^^^^

+.. _a first visit has taken place:

+.. container:: explanation

+   **Why do we require a visit before enrolment?**

+   Despite the many other ways of finding out about us -- the web, email, a posted prospectus, telephone -- there is, especially for a young child, no substitute for a physical visit.
+   For both guardian and child, the visit should establish what the atmosphere is of a typical session at The Setting.

+The first visit,
-The first visit should be attended by all of:
+which shall take place during the time of a typical session at The Setting, should be attended by

-* the child if at all possible
+* the child if at all possible,
-* at least one guardian of the child
+* at least one guardian of the child, and
-* the potential client
+* the potential client.

 The visitors will be